ga-wdi-lessons/express-intro/readme.md

 Everything we cover from here on is an extension of what we've already learned.
 We will use Node and Express to do the exact same thing we have done with Ruby and Sinatra/Rails.

-Writing JavaScript for the server has become very popular because it allows you to write everything in JavaScript.
+Writing JavaScript for the server has become very popular because it allows you to write front-end and back-end code in JavaScript.
 The MEAN stack (MongoDB, Express, Angular, Node) is a very popular all-JS tech stack.

 The JavaScript we write today is the same JavaScript we've come to know – it's just the environment that's different.
 We've been writing JavaScript to be run by a browser on a client machine.
 Now we will write JavaScript to be run by Node on a server.